 It’s that time of the week again.

-Here’s our look back at who you, the Redskins Blog faithful, predicted would excel against the Tampa Bay Buccaneers in Wednesday’s preseason matchup, as well as who you voted as the MVR(edskin).
+Let’s look back over who you, the Redskins Blog faithful, predicted would excel against the Indianapolis Colts in Saturday’s preseason matchup, as well as who you voted as the MVR(edskin).

-The first poll, posted before the game, gave you readers a chance to predict who you thought would shine against the Buccaneers.
+The first poll, posted before the game, gave you readers a chance to predict who you thought would shine against the Colts.

 Here’s how the vote turned out:

-Here’s how the rest of the candidates performed against the Bucs on Wednesday:
+Here’s how the rest of the candidates performed against the Colts on Saturday:

 The second poll, posted after the game, asked you to name your Most Valuable Redskins player.
 Here’s how that came out:

-Thanks again for your participation, and we’ll be back in the coming days with the polls for Sunday’s season opener at the New Orleans Saints.
+Thanks again for your participation, and we’ll be back tomorrow with the polls for the Redskins/Buccaneers preseason game.

-Tags: 2012 preseason, polls, Tampa Bay Buccaneers, washington redskins
+Tags: 2012 preseason, Chicago Bears, polls, washington redskins

 Posted in Uncategorized | No Comments »